-Instructor: Randye Rutberg Office location: Hunter North room 1041 (10 th floor) Email (preferred means of contact): rrutberg@hunter.cuny.edu .
+Instructor: Randye Rutberg

+Office location: Hunter North room 1041 (10th floor)

+Email (preferred means of contact): rrutberg@hunter.cuny.edu.
 In order for me to respond to your emails as efficiently as possible please adhere to the following instructions: (1) Include the course name and number in your subject line.
 (2) Include your entire name as it appears in CUNY first in your email (3) Email me from your @myhunter account.
 I try to answer all emails within 24 hours.
 Allow for a 48 hour delay on the weekends.
 Please be sure to write a complete email, including a salutation and a signature.

 Office hours: Mondays and Thursdays 11:15 p.m. to 12:15 p.m. and by appointment.

-Office phone: 212 772 5326 Mondays and Thursdays 11:15 p.m. to 12:15 p.m. and by appointment.
+Office phone: 212 772 5326

 Brief description/purpose of course: This course will be of interest to any student who wants to learn more about the Earth as well as to those contemplating a major in Geography or Environmental Studies.
 The lecture meets twice per week for 1.25 hours.
-One meeting is in a traditional lecture setting, the other is "virtual" This will be explained further below\.
+One meeting is in a traditional lecture setting, the other is "virtual" This will be explained further below.
 The lecture will cover the geophysical properties of the Earth, plate tectonics, , earthquakes, volcanism, metamorphism, crustal deformation, geologic time, geological resources and natural and anthropogenic global change.

 Under the Hunter Core Requirements this course satisfies D, Scientific World.
 This course also fulfills the Stage 2 group E of the General Education Requirement (GER).
-Combined with PGEOG14100, Weather and Climate Laboratory or GEOL 10100, Geology Laboratory, this course satisfies the core requirements for the "new" geography major.
+Combined with PGEOG14100, Weather and Climate laboratory or GEOL 10100, Geology Laboratory, this course satisfies the core requirements for the "new" geography major.
 For Psychology majors, the course, combined with GEOL 10100, satisfies one of the laboratory science requirements